hm1229/rkprobes/README.md

   }
   ```

-- to register a `kprobe` you need pass the address of the function or instruction ,the `handler` and `post_handler`(option) you prepared, the type of the probe way(function or instruction)
+- to register a `kprobe`, you need pass the address of the function or instruction ,the `handler` and `post_handler`(option) you prepared, the type of the probe way(function or instruction)

   ```rust
   pub enum ProbeType{